SV Stuttgarter

 was overlooked by the huge Fernsehturm Stuttgart TV tower.
 Both ends had very

-length terrace.
-The new raised seating deck of the Main Stand was most
+modern open terracing blocks.
+One side had a cover over the decent-sized full-length terrace.
+The newly raised seating deck of the Main Stand was most

-impressive along with its corporate facilities.
+impressive, along with its corporate facilities.
 It was typical of a lower

 division venue in the UK.

-back over the road to see a very entertaining and competitive second half
+I returned over the road to see a very entertaining and competitive second half

 before heading to my second match of the day at the Mercedes-Benz Arena.